What is Alaska Corporation Foreign Qualification

 |

-Failure to submit a properly completed Alaska Biennial Report to the Alaska Secretary of State on or before the
+Failure to submit a properly completed Alaska Biennial Report to the Alaska Division of Corporations on or before the

 due date may subject the Alaska Foreign Corporation to being administratively dissolved in the state of Alaska or having its authority to

-transact business in the state of Alaska revoked by the Alaska Secretary of State.
+transact business in the state of Alaska revoked by the Alaska Division of Corporations.

-Penalties may accrue if you fail to file any Alaska Corporation Biennial Report to the Alaska Secretary of State by the due date.
+Penalties may accrue if you fail to file any Alaska Foreign Corporation Biennial Report to the Alaska Division of Corporations by the due date.

 |